RedHatInsights/insights-core-tutorials/docs/combiner_tutorial.rst

        or see some other related message that doesn't make sense.
-The first think to check is that you have activated your virtual environment by executing the command ``source bin/activate`` from the root directory of your insights-core project.
-Your prompt should change to include ``(insights-core)`` if your virtual environment is activated.
+The first think to check is that you have activated your virtual environment by executing the command ``source bin/activate`` from the root directory of your insights-core-tutorials project.
 You can deactivate the virtual environment by typing ``deactivate``.
-You can find more information about virtual environments here: http://docs.python-guide.org/en/latest/dev/virtualenvs/
+You can find more information about virtual environments here:
+       http://docs.python-guide.org/en/latest/dev/virtualenvs/

 Combiner Implementation